Annual Salary

 You'll usually need:

-You could start as a roustabout on a rig and learn on the job before moving into drilling work.
+You could start as a drilling labourer, roustabout or derrickhand (crane or hoist operator) on a rig, and learn on the job before becoming a drilling worker.

 You can apply directly to offshore oil and gas companies if you've got experience in an industry like engineering or construction.